 T cells are collected from the blood of a patient or donor before being genetically engineered to produce the surface receptors that bind to specific antigens.
 The CAR T cells are multiplied before being infused back into the body.
 The method has been successful in targeting CD19, a surface antigen expressed on precursor and mature B cells.

 CAR T cell therapy has been successful in clinical trials for treating B cell malignancies such as chronic lymphocytic leukemia and non-Hodgkin lymphoma.
 The FDA approved two CAR T cell therapies for the treatment of acute lymphoblastic leukemia in children and adult advanced lymphomas in 2017.
-CAR T cells have also been successfully utilized in a salvage therapy for multiple myeloma patients who had received previous treatment that was unresponsive.
+CAR T cells have also been successfully utilized in salvage therapy for multiple myeloma patients who had received previous treatment that was unresponsive.

 CAR T cells have been found to be less successful in treating solid tumors partly because of the tumor immunosuppressive environment.
 Current studies are attempting to enhance CAR T cell therapy and improve success rates in solid tumors by combining CAR T cells with other effector molecules

 T cells can also be removed from the blood of a patient that has received a cancer vaccine.
 HER2/neu is a tumor-associated antigen that is overexpressed in 10-40% of breast cancers as well as ovarian, renal and gastric carcinomas.
-Patients provided with a HER-2/neu peptide–based vaccine were then given adoptive T cell therapy.
+Patients provided with an HER-2/neu peptide–based vaccine were then given adoptive T cell therapy.

-The primed T cells after the vaccine were extracted from peripheral blood and cultured
+The primed T cells after the vaccine were extracted from peripheral blood and cultured ex vivo.

 The study found that tumor-specific T cells could be efficiently expanded from blood following vaccine priming.
 Further clinical trials have shown that adoptive T cell therapy after a HER-2/neu peptide–based vaccine has resulted in statistically greater tumor antigen specific immunity than can be accomplished through immunization alone.